StrongLoop-Evangelists/workshop-band-app/workshop/01-init.md

   notes (A project containing a basic working example, including a memory database)
 ```

-The user is presented with 4 options as starting points for scaffolding a LoopBack application.
+We are presented with four options as starting points:

 - api-server (A LoopBack API server with local User auth)
 - empty-server (An empty LoopBack API, without any configured models or datasources)